shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 - **Two physically separate HSM clusters** in two Azure regions.
 Both share the same keys via built-in **multi-region replication**, so you can lose an entire region and your encryption keys are still available.
 - **No public internet access** to the key store.
 Applications reach it only through **Azure Private Endpoints** inside your own virtual networks, or from on-premises over **ExpressRoute**.
 - **A hub-and-spoke network in each region** so administration traffic, application traffic, and HSM traffic are cleanly separated.
 - **Active-Active operation** — applications in each region talk to their *local* HSM by default (low latency, no cross-region hop).
 Inside Azure, region-aware split-horizon Private DNS means surviving-region workloads continue resolving the HSM to their **local** PE with **no human DNS edit** needed during a regional outage.
-The Traffic Manager profile that fronts the **global/public** FQDN cannot probe the private HSM data plane, so it requires a **one-line operator action** (disable the Primary TM endpoint) to swing public-DNS / hybrid callers — covered by the DR runbook ([§11.3](#113-real-failover-runbook-region-loss)) and drilled quarterly ([§11.2](#112-quarterly-drill-no-production-impact)).
-See [Risk Register §1.6](#16-risk-register--operational-risks).
+For the **global/public** FQDN `<hsm>.managedhsm.azure.net`, Microsoft's platform-managed traffic routing (provisioned automatically by `az keyvault region add`, DNS TTL 5 s) handles the Primary→DR swing automatically when a region becomes unhealthy. **No customer Traffic Manager profile and no operator-initiated endpoint toggle are required** ([§3.2](#32-global-fqdn-routing-platform-managed)).
 - **An M-of-N quorum** (e.g. any 3 of 5 officers) controls the HSM's root key material — no single person can compromise or destroy the keys.

 <img width="1536" height="1024" alt="d78e206437" src="https://github.com/user-attachments/assets/7cc081b2-eed4-45fa-9fbe-f2c10dcf01be" />